Javascript Menu by Deluxe-Menu.com

 None of the above.

-This course tells us that it is NOT appropriate to affix a DUAL DIAGNOSIS to a Biopsychosocial Assessment of a child or adolescent.
+This course tells us that it is not appropriate to affix a DUAL DIAGNOSIS to a Biopsychosocial Assessment of a child or adolescent under the age of 15.

 True False